How to Set Up a Sewing Room

 When it comes to your sewing and cutting tables, you will have to be smart.
 For example, choose a table with drawers or an L-shaped one to serve as a sewing and cutting table.
 This way, you will be using the same space for sewing, cutting and additional storage.

-Since you are likely to be sharing the room with other people, you will need to have accessories such as needles and pins safe.
+Since you are likely to be sharing the room with other people, you will need to have accessories such as needles and pins safe - like the multi-functional Craft Pegboard shown below.
 This will prevent any harm towards un-aware room users.

 10 Inspiring Sewing Room to Use for Design Inspiration